 Nauru is one of the world's smallest independent, democratic states.
 Its constitution, adopted in 1968, established it as a republic with a Westminster style parliamentary system of government.
 The President is elected by, and responsible to, the unicameral Parliament and is both head of government and head of state.

 As there are no political parties in Nauru, all MPs stand as independents.
 MPs are elected every three years by Nauruan citizens over the age of 20.
 At its first sitting, where possible, Parliament chooses a Speaker, a Deputy Speaker and Chairs of Committees before proceeding to elect the President from among the remaining members.
 The President then appoints a minimum of four members of Parliament to join him (or her) in forming a Cabinet.
 Following elections on 8 June 2013, Baron Waqa was appointed President.

-Australia enjoys good relations with Nauru and is its key trade, investment and development assistance partner.
+Australia enjoys good relations with Nauru and is its largest trade, investment and development assistance partner.
 In August 2009, then President Stephen signed a Pacific Partnership for Development at the Pacific Islands Forum in Cairns with then Prime Minister Rudd.
 The Australian Government upgraded its mission in Nauru from Consulate-General to High Commission in August 2009.

 Nauru participates in the Seasonal Worker Program.
 Under the Program, seasonal horticultural workers from Pacific countries are recruited by horticultural enterprises in Australia to meet their seasonal harvest needs.
-The Governor-General, HE Ms Quentin Bryce AC CVO, visited Nauru in April 2012.
-She was accompanied by former Parliamentary Secretary for Pacific Island Affairs Richard Marles.
-Mr Marles has visited Nauru on a number of other occasions, most recently in May 2012.

 Australians travelling to Nauru are advised to consult the Smartraveller travel advice.